jaxolv/universities/README.md

 `DELETE /universities/:id`

-This request will remove the university that will be founded by the ID informed.
+This request will remove the university that will be found by the ID informed.

 This should be the message you receive when executed correctly:
 ```json